Updated: Feb 28

 For this example, we'll be using one Instagram AR Filter as these are the most popular ones clients ask for and I make.

 How much CO2 does an AR Filter produce?

-One Instagram AR Filter has a maximum file size of 4mb.
-This is set by Meta, the parent company of Instagram and is small enough so most devices around the world can use it and big enough to pack lots of information in to it.
-The ones I've made are often smaller than that but for this example let's say its 4mb.
-This means the first time someone uses (downloads) it they use 4mb of data.
+One Instagram AR Filter has a maximum file size of 4 MB.
+This is set by Meta, the parent company of Instagram and is small enough so most devices around the world can use it and big enough to pack lots of information into it.
+The ones I've made are often smaller than that but for this example let's say it's 4 MB.
+This means the first time someone uses (downloads) they use 4 MB of data.